-The Mop buggy is designed for use inside a perimeter warning system.
-It is a push/pull type machine that carries hot asphalt.
+The 140 000 and 141 000 Little Giant trailers are designed for use inside a perimeter warning system.
+They are push/pull type machines.
 Do not operate within 10 feet of roof edge (or 6 feet if operating parallel to roof).
 Keep well clear of other people and materials on the roof while operating.
 Do not use the equipment if you don't have a qualified operator.